blok-ui/blok.core/readme.md

 Blok apps are built out of Components, and they're the primary thing you'll be using.
 Let's bring back our Counter example:

-> Note: Blok *does* have a JSX-like DSL, but it's still very experimental so we're going to be sticking to function calls here.
+> Note: Blok *does* have a JSX-like DSL, but it's still very experimental so we're going to be sticking to a alternate, fluent API to create elements.
 You can use either method in your apps.

 ```haxe
 import blok.ui.*;